SeldonIO/MLServer/runtimes/huggingface/README.md

 ## Usage

-You can install the runtime, alongside `mlserver`, as:
+You can install the inference runtime, alongside `mlserver`, as:

 ```bash
 pip install mlserver mlserver-huggingface